Skip to main content

 • Specifying the use cases the segments are available for: Common use cases are digital ad targeting and TV targeting.
 For more information on the available use cases, see “Data Marketplace Permitted Use Cases”.

-• Setting pricing: Include pricing information for any use cases you’ve made the segment available for, as well as pricing for distributions to Advertiser Direct platforms (such as Facebook, Twitter, Pinterest, LinkedIn, Snapchat, and TikTok) and The Trade Desk.
+• Setting pricing: Include Programmatic Standard pricing information for any use cases you’ve made the segment available for, as well as pricing for distributions to Advertiser Direct platforms (such as Facebook, Twitter, Pinterest, LinkedIn, Snapchat, and TikTok) and The Trade Desk.
 Because pricing information is difficult to change once segments have been distributed, we recommend that you include all possible pricing information when you enable the segments.
 For more information, see “Data Marketplace Pricing Options”.

 • Specify which segments are custom segments and which platforms those segments are allowed on: A custom segment is a segment that is created for a particular campaign for a specific advertiser and is not accessible to other data buyers in the Data Marketplace.
 You’ll need to specify which segments are custom segments (if any) and provide a list of the platform IDs for the platforms the segments are allowed to be distributed to.
 A list of platform IDs can be found by downloading the Data Marketplace reference sheet in Connect (for instructions, see “Download the Data Marketplace Reference Sheet”).